Home / Coffee knowledge / What influence does the tamping pressure have on the espresso?

 ANOVA

-The test statistic F is smaller than the critical F-value, so no significant result was found.
-The actual P-value exceeds the predetermined error probability of 5%.
-Thus, no significant difference can be determined between the groups.
+The test statistic F is smaller than the critical F-value, meaning there is no significant result.
+The actual p-value exceeds the set error probability of 5%.
+Therefore, no significant difference can be determined between the groups.

-The raw data and further information can be found in the Excel Sheet.
-Should you be able to extract any further interesting insights, we look forward to the results.
+The raw data and further information can be found in the Excel sheet.
+If you uncover any other interesting insights, we look forward to the results.

-In the analysis of the data, a linear correlation between the extraction time and the determined TDS values was found between the following data sets, which was determined with the Bravais-Pearson correlation coefficient:
+When analyzing the data, a linear correlation between the extraction time and the determined TDS values was found for the following datasets, determined using the Bravais-Pearson correlation coefficient:

 where: |r|= 1 -> perfectly linear correlation